findkit/findkit/packages/docs/docs/ui/slot-overrides/custom-fields.md

 Custom fields are pieces of content saved within the indexed page which are returned when the pages are searched.
-These can be used to render additional content directly on the search results view such as Product price and images on E-commerence sites, author names on blogs etc.
+These can be used to render additional content directly on the search results view such as product prices and images on E-commerence sites, author names on blogs etc.

 Custom fields are defined using the `customFields` entry in the [Crawler Meta